 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that not all team interactions are respectful.
-Because respect can mean different things to different people, we will come together to define civility and respect for our team.
+Because respect can mean different things to different people, we'll come together to define civility and respect for our team.
 This 2.5-hour workshop will happen on [date/time/location].
 Please come prepared to make a positive contribution.
-This session will not focus on specific individuals or situations.
-It will focus on how we want to interact as a team in the future."
+This session wont focus on specific individuals or situations.
+It'll focus on how we want to interact as a team in the future."

 5. My team is supportive when one of our members is upset.